 The proposed management works will be undertaken by specialist contractors with suitable experience in the management measures proposed.
-Monitoring and review will be undertaken in conjunction with suitably qualified ecologists with other specialists, such as arboricultural consultants employed/consulted as necessary.
+Monitoring and review will be undertaken in conjunction with suitably qualified ecologists with other specialists, employed/consulted as necessary.

 4.0 SPECIES-SPECIFIC MITIGATION AND MANAGEMENT